What is Exoscale Compute?

 What does IaaS mean?

 Exoscale buys giant machines to run services on.
 These have dozens of terabytes of hard drives, hundreds of gigabytes of RAM, and so on.
 Unfortunately, these machines are too large for the average consumer, so Exoscale uses virtualization technology to create multiple virtual machines, known as instances.

-The customer can use the Exoscale Portal to create such a machine at the click of a button, and the Exoscale system will provide it and install the operating system within a couple of seconds.
+The customer can use the Exoscale Portal to create such a machine at the click on of a button, and the Exoscale system will provide it and install the operating system within a couple of seconds.

 IaaS stands in contrast to PaaS (Platform as a Service) and SaaS (Software as a Service).
 With IaaS, the end user can and must run the operating system themselves.
 On PaaS and SaaS, this is not the case.

 PaaS is intended for developers, where the cloud provider offers a platform, such as a runtime environment, managed database, etc. Developers can use PaaS to deploy code without the need for trained ops personnel, but it also means that the application is often explicitly developed for one cloud platform.

 SaaS means that not even a developer is needed, the software is running by the cloud provider, and an end user can simply start to use it.
 Notable examples are Dropbox, Google Docs, etc.

 Who uses IaaS?

 Traditionally certain types of software (file sharing, websites, collaboration tools) are hosted on a machine hosted in a data center.
-One could operate this machine in a regular office.
+You could operate this machine in a regular office.
 The data center provides a couple of significant benefits: a good internet connection, redundant power supply, uninterruptable power supply, a diesel generator, cooling, a fire suppression system, and trained staff.
 These ensure that the machine runs pretty much all the time, and there is no service interruption due to a power outage.